CAP 115: Research Basics for Advertising and PR: Searching the web

 2. List your ideas and synonyms.
 Think about when to use "OR", "AND"

-3. Search Google Scholar using your problem statement key ideas.
+3. Search Google Scholar or Other search tools using your problem statement key ideas.

 4. In the top menu bar to the left of Google Scholar, click the menu icon and Advanced Search.